quantic-project2-web-application/AAA_front_end_P2/README.md

   #Check if you have Make sure Node.js and npm are installed.
 (Check with node -v  and "npm -v.)

 Step 2 Run the React App
- // In the terminal navigate to the folder:  cd cafefausse
+ // In the terminal navigate to the folder:  cd FolderName
 // Install npm modules for the app to work: npm install
  // Run dev command to open the React app and obtain URL:  npm run dev